The Garden Grazer

 Serving

-Either glaze is tasty on top of the loaf, and then you can also garnish with a couple teaspoons fresh parsley or other herbs if desired.
+Either glaze is tasty on top of the loaf, and you can also garnish with a couple teaspoons fresh parsley or other herbs if desired.

 Prefer gravy?
 Skip the tomato glaze altogether and pair it with this 10-minute Easy Vegan Gravy or Mushroom Gravy instead!